Witzeneder/IoT/README.md

 Repo for IoT lecture

 Project Partners:
-Jakob Spirk
+* Jakob Spirk
-Valentin Witzeneder
+* Valentin Witzeneder

 ---

-Übungen werden immer nur von einer Person hochgeladen und finden sich im Ordner Übungen mit dem entsprechenden Datum der Übung!
+Exercises are always uploaded by one person and can be found in the Exercises folder with the corresponding date of the exercise!